(7 MIN READ)

 They all share common characteristics, such as extensibility, but they each evolved from prior technologies.

-SOAPs, or, workload automation platforms, provide infinite extensibility, real-time monitoring, and powerful DevOps tools so that IT can automate and orchestrate innovative processes that drive business value.
+Workload automation platforms with SOAP capabilities provide infinite extensibility, real-time monitoring and powerful DevOps tools so that IT can automate and orchestrate innovative processes that drive business value.
+Redwood Software was named a Leader in the 2024 Gartner® Magic Quadrant™ for SOAPs.
+Read the full analyst report to learn why.

 What is job orchestration?